List of Fast & Furious characters: Antagonists

-The Fast and the Furious
+Antagonists introduced in The Fast and the Furious

 Johnny Tran

 Johnny Tran is the head of an opposing race crew to Dominic Toretto and implied to be involved in some form of organized crime.
 He is first seen blowing up Brian O'Conner's car, originally owned by Sgt.
 Tanner, with his gang's machine guns near the beginning of the film.
 It is soon revealed that their business deal went sour when Johnny found his sister sleeping with Dominic.
 Later, as O'Conner and Dominic spy on Tran at his garage, he is seen with his accomplice (and cousin) Lance interrogating a man named Ted Gassner regarding engines in his vehicles, which is also where they spot several boxes of merchandise in his garage (the kind being robbed in the film from truckers).
 This leads Brian O'Conner to organize a large SWAT assault team to invade Tran's house, only to find a few minor weapons charges and other minor issues.
 Tran gets slapped by his father for this and learned he destroyed Sgt.
 Tanner's car and pays $80,000 of the car.
 After being bailed out, Tran is later seen at the Race Wars, racing Jesse for pink slips.
 Both Dominic and Brian warn Jesse about Tran's vehicle having over $100,000 worth of upgrades, but Jesse ignores them and races Tran anyway.
 After Tran wins, he then confronts Dominic, accusing him of the SWAT team invasion of his home, which disrespected him in front of his entire family (unaware that the man responsible, Brian O'Conner, is right there in front of him; he soon becomes aware of this near the end).
 Dominic then delivers a right hook to Tran's face, and the two men scuffle on the ground before being broken up by the crowd.
 After Tran and Lance kill Jesse in a drive-by shooting while driving motorcycles, Brian and Dominic chase after the two, ending with Brian shooting Tran, killing him.
 Johnny Tran is portrayed by Rick Yune.